madelson/MedallionOData/README.md

 # MedallionOData

 MedallionOData is a lightweight, zero-setup .NET library for creating and querying [OData](http://msdn.microsoft.com/en-us/library/ff478141.aspx) and OData-like services.
 MedallionOData is available for download as a [NuGet package](https://www.nuget.org/packages/MedallionOData).
-For a more detailed introduction, check out [my tutorial on Code Ducky](http://www.codeducky.org/introducing-medallionodata/).
+For a more detailed introduction, check out [my tutorial](https://github.com/steaks/codeducky/blob/master/blogs/IntroducingMedallionOData.md).

 ## Querying a service